andrebask/thesis/06 - intro.md

 	    (+ (k 42) 100)))
 ```

-In this case, the function throws the value 42 to the continuation, but there is another computation afterwards. that computation has no effect, because when a continuation is invoked with a value, the program reinstates the invoked continuation, and the continuation which was going to take a value `x` and perform `(+ x 100)` has been aborted.
+In this case, the function throws the value 42 to the continuation, but there is another computation afterwards.
+That computation has no effect, because when a continuation is invoked with a value, the program reinstates the invoked continuation, and the continuation which was going to take a value `x` and perform `(+ x 100)` has been aborted.
 The result is still 42.

 On the other hand, consider